JellyfishCMS/assets-pipeline-webpack/documentation/stage0.md

 },
 ```

-The only line that actually does something is the following:
+The only line that does something (at the moment) is the following:

 ```
 "base": "webpack --config webpack.conf/webpack.base.js",
 ```

-The other are just there to spoil a bit what we will be doing on the next stages.
 The line in question define the command line `npm run base`.
 This command is calling `webpack` and give the path of our configuration through the flag `--config`.
 Pretty simple isn't it?

+The other are just there to spoil a bit what we will be doing on the next stages.

 Great!
-We have a working configuration of Webpack that we can run with the command line `npm run base`. **But the question is What does Webpack concretely do ?**. (first make sure you are aware of the concept of[modules for node.js](https://nodejs.org/api/modules.html))
+We have a working configuration of Webpack that we can run with the command line `npm run base`. **But the question is What does Webpack concretely do ?**.

 1. Create a file called `src/js/app.js` containing: